 A heart attack occurs when blood flow in one of the coronary arteries of the heart reduces or stops.
-It could result in an infarction which would kill tissue in the heart muscle.
+It could result in an infarction, which would kill tissue in the heart muscle.
 A heart attack is also called myocardial infarction (MI).
-The main cause of blockage in the heart’s coronary arteries is the formation of fatty acids, cholesterol and other substances.
+The main cause of blockage in the heart’s coronary arteries is the formation of fatty deposits, cholesterol, and other substances.
 Deposits of fat and cholesterol in the walls of arteries are called plaque.
 When these arteries become hard or hardened the process of plaque development is known as atherosclerosis.

 Most of the common signs and symptoms of MI can vary from person to person.
 Some of them have mild indications, and others have severe marks.
 And many people have no symptoms.